micheleriva/personal-website/posts/2020-07-13-about-remote-working.markdown

 Let's say that I cannot merge my feature branch into `develop` after completing my task. \
 Normally, I could go to the devops guy and stress him until he fixes the issue with the Jenkins pipeline. \
 But working remotely, I know that I have to wait until (let's say) 4pm for asking him.
 Most of the times I'm not the only one experiencing this particular problem, and the devops guy fixes that issue because of Jenkins/other-CI-tool alerts way before 4pm.

+That's just a silly example, but there are a huge number of cases where problem solves just by waiting. \
+Are you struggling with a bug?
+Try to do something else.
+Most of the time you don't need external help for that, you just need to take a break or focus a bit more on it. \
+But if you really need help, you perfectly that (again, let's say) at 4pm there will be people that can help you.

 Meetings are scheduled following everybody's calendar, that needs to be compiled in order to avoid overlapping events. \
 You perfectly know when you have time to code, to make some code review or to schedule another meeting.